 The food… Mongolian tradition is strong in Hohhot and I finally got lots of potato again ❤ The people are in general super-friendly and generous.
 I wont have it that “Chinese people are inherently insanely rude”.
 There are assholes in every country, but as a whole, what you might perceive as a general rudeness is a cultural difference.
 Among other things they don’t have the same concept of personal space, queuing or eating that we do.
 If you don’t understand cultural difference then don’t criticize other countries.

-I’ll miss all of the food, most of the kids, a lot of the people and some of the city – but ultimately I do not think I will be returning to China to work there any time soon.
+I’ll miss all of the food (though I don’t think Goksu will as he caught typhoid fever or something, lost 18 kilos in 2,5 months, refused to go see a Chinese doctor, finally admitted defeat and went home to England.
+We all thought he was gonna die of kidney failure on the plane to be honest), most of the kids, a lot of the people and some of the city – but ultimately I do not think I will be returning to China to work there any time soon.
 At the very least I need a really long break from it before I do.